vmware-tanzu/tanzu-plugin-runtime/client/hub/testing/README.md

     Variables map[string]interface{}

     // Response represents the response that should be returned whenever the server makes
-    // a match on Operation.opType, Operation.Name, and Operation.Variables.
+    // a match on Operation.opType, Operation.Identifier, and Operation.Variables.
+    // Note: This is to be used for Query and Mutation operations only.
     Response interface{}

+    // EventGenerator should generate mock events for Subscription operation type
+    // Note: This is only to be used for the Subscription where you will need to
+    // mock the generation of the events.
+This should not be used with Query or Mutation.
+    EventGenerator EventGenerator
 }

 ```

 If you have already generated the Go stubs using make tanzu-hub-stub-generate, all the Go type definitions necessary for writing the sample response should be available to you.
 These definitions might look like this based on the defined schema: